National Theatre (Washington, D.C.): 20th century

+21st century

 In 2012, Jam Theatricals assumed operations for the theatre from the Shubert Organization.
 Jam Theatricals and Nederlander National Markets LLC merged in 2019, and the Nederlander family resumed management of the theater.

+In May 2024, it was announced that the city government in Washington, D.C. was in talks to buy the venue and renovate it.
+The government plans on leasing the theater for 99 years to the company that currently owns it.